 In May 1997, we completed the acquisition of TEA and the acquisition of TeleStructures.
 In August 1997, we completed the acquisition of Crown Communication.
 In August 1998, we completed a share exchange with the shareholders of CTSH, under which our ownership of CTSH increased from approximately 34.3% to 80%.
 In October 1998, CTSH completed the acquisition of Millennium.
 Results of operations of these acquired businesses are included in our consolidated financial statements for the periods subsequent to the respective dates of acquisition.
-As such, our results of operations for the year ended December 31, 1998 are not comparable to the year ended December 31, 1997, and the results for the year ended December 31, 1996.
+As such, our results of operations for the year ended December 31, 1998 are not comparable to the year ended December 31, 1996.
 See "--CTSH" for a description of the revenues and operating expenses that are included in CCIC's consolidated results of operations subsequent to the completion of the share exchange in August 1998.